DETAILED ACTION

 Furthermore, regarding moving the storing step to before the engagement of the EPB actuator, the “selection of any order of performing process steps is prima facie obvious in the absence of new or unexpected results” (see MPEP 2144.04.IV.
 C) (citing In re Burhans, 154 F.2d 690, 69 USPQ 330 (CCPA 1946)).
 In the present case, there are no unexpected results from saving the supply hydraulic pressure of the cylinder before the EPB engagement.
 As shown in Watanabe, the wheel cylinder pressure (PWC) is compared to a target pressure (TPWC) at step (205) (see FIG. 4).
 If the wheel cylinder pressure (PWC) is not greater than the target pressure (TPWC), then an Electronic Stability Control (ESC) unit is operated to increase the wheel cylinder pressure (PWC) at step (215).
 This process is repeated until an affirmative decision is made at step (205) and thereafter the ESC is instructed to maintain the wheel cylinder pressure (PWC) at a constant pressure at step (230) for the remainder of the process both before and after the EPB engagement operation at steps (235, 240, 245).
 As such, it would make no difference whether the wheel cylinder pressure is saved to memory before or after the EPB engagement operation, because the wheel cylinder pressure is the same both before and after the EPB engagement operation and there are no unexpected results.

-Regarding claim 8, Watanabe discloses a control method of an electronic parking brake system (see Abstract, FIGS. 1-6), comprising: an electronic parking brake (EPB) (2) comprising a piston (19) that moves by a hydraulic pressure to press brake pads (11) onto a brake disc (12) (see ¶ 0049), a cylinder (6) in which the piston is provided movably forward and backward (see FIG. 2), and an EPB actuator (10, 15, 16, 17, 18) that moves the piston by a motor (10) to press the brake pads onto the brake disc (see ¶ 0044); identifying a supply hydraulic pressure (PLMC) (see FIG. 6, step (300), ¶ 0075; “PLMC” is identified) stored in a memory (see ¶ 0071, “PLMC” stored during engagement), determining a pressure substantially equivalent to the supply hydraulic pressure (see ¶ 0075, TPWC is determined as PLMC + C) as a required hydraulic pressure (TPWC), detecting an actual hydraulic pressure (25) of the cylinder through the pressure sensor in an EPB disengagement (see ¶ 0075; FIG. 6, step (300)), and when the detected actual hydraulic pressure being higher than a required hydraulic pressure, controlling the EPB actuator to start an EPB disengagement control (see ¶ 0083; FIG. 6, step (340)), when the detected actual hydraulic pressure is less than the required hydraulic pressure (see FIG. 6, step (300), no determination), supplying the hydraulic pressure through an ESC actuator (see FIG. 6, step (310) ESC supplies hydraulic pressure) until the detected actual hydraulic pressure reaches the required hydraulic pressure (see ¶ 0080; see also FIG. 6, step (300), yes determination), when the detected actual hydraulic pressure reaches the required hydraulic pressure which corresponds to a hydraulic pressure supplied when the EPB is engaged (see ¶ 0075, TPWC is determined as PLMC + C), controlling the EPB disengagement control (see ¶ 0083; FIG. 6, step (340)), and releasing the hydraulic pressure of the cylinder after completion of the EPB disengagement control (see ¶ 0084; FIG. 6, step (355)), detecting a first hydraulic pressure (PWC) (see FIG. 4, step (205); see also ¶ 0061) of the cylinder through the pressure sensor (25) (see ¶ 0061) based on and EPB engagement request (see FIG. 3, step (120), which proceeds to step (140), which is shown in FIG. 4 and includes step (205)), and storing the supply hydraulic pressure of the cylinder in the memory when the first hydraulic pressure (PWC) is greater than or equal to a preset hydraulic pressure (TPWC) (see FIG. 4, when first pressure (PWC) is greater than preset pressure (TPWC), algorithm proceeds to step (250) where (PWC) is stored as (PLMC) (see ¶ 0071)), and wherein the preset hydraulic pressure is a minimum pressure that generates a clamping force capable of stopping a corresponding vehicle wheel in a state where the EPB actuator is not in an EPB engagement (see ¶ 0059).
+Regarding claim 8, Watanabe discloses a control method of an electronic parking brake system (see Abstract, FIGS. 1-6), comprising: an electronic parking brake (EPB) (2) comprising a piston (19) that moves by a hydraulic pressure to press brake pads (11) onto a brake disc (12) (see ¶ 0049), a cylinder (6) in which the piston is provided movably forward and backward (see FIG. 2), and an EPB actuator (10, 15, 16, 17, 18) that moves the piston by a motor (10) to press the brake pads onto the brake disc (see ¶ 0044); identifying a supply hydraulic pressure (PLMC) supplied when the EPB is engaged (see FIG. 6, step (300), ¶ 0075; “PLMC” is identified) and stored in a memory (see ¶ 0071, “PLMC” stored during engagement), setting a required hydraulic pressure (see FIG. 6, step (300)), detecting an actual hydraulic pressure (25) of the cylinder through the pressure sensor in an EPB disengagement (see ¶ 0075; FIG. 6, step (300)), and when the detected actual hydraulic pressure is greater than or equal to the required hydraulic pressure, controlling the EPB actuator to perform an EPB disengagement operation (see ¶ 0083; FIG. 6, step (340)), when the detected actual hydraulic pressure is less than the required hydraulic pressure (see FIG. 6, step (300), no determination), supplying the hydraulic pressure through an ESC actuator (see FIG. 6, step (310) ESC supplies hydraulic pressure) until the detected actual hydraulic pressure reaches the required hydraulic pressure (see ¶ 0080; see also FIG. 6, step (300), yes determination), and releasing the hydraulic pressure of the cylinder after completion of the EPB disengagement operation (see ¶ 0084; FIG. 6, step (355)), detecting a first hydraulic pressure (PWC) (see FIG. 4, step (205); see also ¶ 0061) of the cylinder through the pressure sensor (25) (see ¶ 0061) based on and EPB engagement request (see FIG. 3, step (120), which proceeds to step (140), which is shown in FIG. 4 and includes step (205)), and storing the supply hydraulic pressure of the cylinder in the memory when the first hydraulic pressure (PWC) is greater than or equal to a preset hydraulic pressure (TPWC) (see FIG. 4, when first pressure (PWC) is greater than preset pressure (TPWC), algorithm proceeds to step (250) where (PWC) is stored as (PLMC) (see ¶ 0071)), and wherein the preset hydraulic pressure is a minimum pressure that generates a clamping force capable of stopping a corresponding vehicle wheel in a state where the EPB actuator is not in an EPB engagement (see ¶ 0059).

-Watanabe does not disclose that the supply hydraulic pressure is set as the required pressure.
-Rather, Watanabe discloses that the required pressure corresponds to the supply hydraulic pressure (see ¶ 0075, required pressure is set as PLMC + C, where PLMC is the supply hydraulic pressure at the time of EPB engagement).
+Watanabe does not disclose setting a required hydraulic pressure to be equal to the supply hydraulic pressure stored in the memory to minimize a change in hydraulic pressure between an EPB engagement and an EPB disengagement.
+Rather, Watanabe discloses that the required pressure corresponds to the supply hydraulic pressure (see ¶ 0075, required pressure is set as PLMC + C, where PLMC is the supply hydraulic pressure at the time of EPB engagement and C is a costant).
 Watanabe further does not disclose that the supply hydraulic pressure of the cylinder is stored in the memory before an EPB engagement operation.

 It would have been obvious to set the required pressure during a release process of Watanabe to be the same as the detected supply pressure before an EPB engagement (instead of the detected pressure during an EPB engagement plus a constant) as a substitute of one known element for another that would only yield predictable results – namely that the required pressure being equal to the supply pressure before the engagement of an EPB is sufficient to release a locking condition of the EPB actuator (see e.g. Hauber, ¶ 0009).